jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 Specifying partition binary image and DT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A description file (json format) is passed to the build flow specifying
+A json-formatted description file is passed to the build flow specifying paths
-paths to the SP binary image and associated DTS partition manifest file.
+to the SP binary image and associated DTS partition manifest file.
+The latter
-The latter is going through the dtc compiler to generate the dtb fed into
-the SP package.
+is processed by the dtc compiler to generate a DTS fed into the SP package.
-This file also specifies the owner of the SP, which is an optional field and
+This file also specifies the SP owner (as an optional field) identifying the
-identifies the signing domain in case of dualroot CoT.
+signing domain in case of dual root CoT.
-The possible owner of an SP could either be Silicon Provider or Platform, and
+The SP owner can either be the silicon or the platform provider.
+The
-the corresponding "owner" field value could either be "SiP" or "Plat".
+corresponding "owner" field value can either take the value of "SiP" or "Plat".
-In absence of "owner" field, it defaults to "SiP".
+In absence of "owner" field, it defaults to "SiP" owner.

 .. code:: shell